 Sound Transit will defend, indemnify and hold harmless the County from and against any tax liability, including any tax liability that may arise due to incorrect determination or calculation of any taxes owed by the County under this Agreement.
 This requirement would not apply if the County were to collect a required tax but fail to remit the tax to the applicable taxing authority.
-In the event of a tax dispute, the County will provide any relevant information and such non-privileged or otherwise protected from disclosure documentation as may be reasonably requested by Sound Transit.
+In the event of a tax dispute, the County will provide, with the exception of documents that are privileged, exempt or otherwise protected from disclosure, any relevant documentation as may be reasonably requested by Sound Transit.